rodrigorosasg/fa-25-recitation-03-rodrigorosasg/recitation-03.md

 lg(n) processors to run your algorithm in parallel.
 What is the upper bound on the runtime of this parallel implementation?
 (Hint: assume a Greedy Scheduler).
 Please explain how do you have this.

+with the p=logn processors, both the work term and the span become o(n), so the overall runtime is also o(n)